stan-dev/posteriordb/doc/CONTRIBUTING.md

 ### Add Model

-Similarly we can add stan-files and model information as follows, again a test case using the ARMA model.
+Similarly, we can add stan-files and model information as follows: a test case using the eight school model.

 ```
 x <- list(name = "test_eight_schools_model",